openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 - Exhaustive unit testing.
 - Exhaustive integration testing via [envTest](https://book.kubebuilder.io/reference/testing/envtest.html).
-- E2e testing on the [machine API](https://github.com/openshift/cluster-api-actuator-pkg/tree/master/pkg) and origin e2e test suite:
+- E2e testing on the [machine API](https://github.com/openshift/cluster-api-actuator-pkg/tree/master/pkg) and origin e2e test suite.
+Given a running cluster:
   - Scale out.
+    - Loop over machineSets for masters and increase replicas.
+    - Wait for new nodes to go ready.
 	- Scale in.
+    - Loop over machineSets for masters and decrease replicas.
+    - Wait for new nodes to go away.
+See exisisting one to remain ready.
 	- Vertical scaling forcing machine recreation.
+    - Loop over machineSets for masters.
+    - Change a providerSpecific property which defines the instance capacity.
+    - Request all master machines to be deleted.
+    - Wait for new machines to come up with new capacity.
+Wait for existing machines to go away while cluster remains healthy.
 	- Simulate unhealthy nodes and remediation.
-- E2e testing on the origin e2e test suite.
+    - Force 2 master nodes out of 3 to go unhealthy, e.g kill kubelet.
+    - Wait for machines get request for deletion by the MHC.
+    - Wait for a new nodes to come up healthy.
+    - Wait for old machines to go away.

 ### Graduation Criteria

-All the resources leveraged in this proposal i.e MachineSet and Machine Health Check are already GA beta.
+All the resources leveraged in this proposal i.e MachineSet and Machine Health Check are already GA.
 This proposal will be released in 4.N as long as:
 - All the testing above is in place.
 - The cluster etcd operator manages all the etcd operational aspects including scaling down.